ACCESS BSF

 Blue Arrow

-• Criteria for Judging:
+• Criteria for Applying:

-1. Academic achievement as demonstrated by the school.
+1. Academic achievement

 2. Submission of a 1,500-to-2,000-word essay on an African American who influenced the applicant to pursue higher education.